crustio/crust-wiki/docs/ton-applications.md

  ![Pic](assets/build/StorageExecuted.PNG)

-Remember, if you don't have enough balance in your wallet (in `Ton Storage Mode`), your storage execution will fail, and you will get a error message.
+Remember, if you don't have enough balance in your wallet (in `Ton Storage Mode`), your storage execution will fail, and you will get an error message.

 ####  View Your Files